truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 #### Network Configuration
 Accept the default port numbers in **API Port** and **Web Port**.
 These are the port number MinIO uses to communicate with the app and web portal.

-{{< trueimage src="/images/SCALE/23.10/InstallMinIOEnterpriseNetworkConfig.png" alt="MinIO Enterprise Network Configuration" id="13: MinIO Enterprise Network Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOEnterpriseNetworkConfig.png" alt="MinIO Enterprise Network Configuration" id="MinIO Enterprise Network Configuration" >}}

 Do not select **Host Network**.